-WEEK 5: Three Players from the AAC and Big Ten Earn Paul Horning Award Honor Roll
+WEEK 5: Three Players from the AAC and Big Ten Earned Paul Horning Award Honor Roll

 Trio Touched the Ball Eight Different Ways, Led Teams to Big Conference Victories

-Louisville, Ky. – October 2, 2017 – Two offensive workhorses and one defensive stalwart representing the AAC and Big Ten, all who double as return specialists, make up this week’s Paul Hornung Award Weekly Honor Roll.
-Saquon Barkley (Penn State) who makes the list for the second week in a row, is joined by newcomers Mike Hughes (Central Florida), and D.J.
+Louisville, Ky. – October 2, 2017 – Two offensive workhorses and one defensive stalwart representing the AAC and Big Ten, all who double as return specialists, made up this week’s Paul Hornung Award Weekly Honor Roll.
+Saquon Barkley (Penn State) who made the list for the second week in a row, is joined by newcomers Mike Hughes (Central Florida), and D.J.
 Moore (Maryland).

 The Paul Hornung Award presented by Texas Roadhouse is given annually by the Louisville Sports Commission to the most versatile player in major college football.
 The winner of this year’s award and his family will be honored on March 7, 2018, at a banquet presented by KentuckyOne Health at the Galt House Hotel in downtown Louisville, Ky.